 Musculoskeletal Imaging Fellowship

-The Department of Diagnostic Radiology at the Yale University School of Medicine is pleased to sponsor a 1 year fellowship in Musculoskeletal and Orthopedic Imaging.
+The Department of Diagnostic Radiology at the Yale University School of Medicine is pleased to offer a 1-year fellowship in Musculoskeletal and Orthopedic Imaging.

-The fellow will attend and participate in relevant conferences including sports medicine (weekly), orthopedic grand rounds (weekly), multidisciplinary orthopedic oncology conference (weekly), Journal Club and didactic radiologic musculoskeletal conference (weekly).
-Departmental Radiology conferences include 2 daily resident conferences and Radiology Grand Rounds (biweekly).
-A dedicated hands on MSK ultrasound curriculum has also been implemented and is held weekly on Monday afternoons.
+The fellow will have an opportunity to attend and participate in numerous conferences including sports medicine conference (weekly), orthopedic grand rounds, multidisciplinary orthopedic oncology conference (weekly), journal club, and didactic musculoskeletal imaging conferences.
+Departmental-wide radiology conferences also include 2 daily resident conferences and radiology grand rounds (biweekly).

 We participate in the National Residency Matching Program (NRMP)